On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

 where $ \mathbf{B}_A$ is the full design matrix $ \mathbf{B}$ restricted to $\mathcal{X}_A$.

-\section{Mixed-integer Smoothing Surrogate Optimization with Constraints (MiSSOC)}
+\section{Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)}

-In this section, we introduce our method, the Mixed-integer Smoothing Surrogate Optimization with Constraints (MiSSOC) algorithm.
-First, we introduce a general MINLP and its surrogate, see Section~\ref{sec:surrog_surrogate-problem}.
-Then, we introduce a formulation for the surrogate problem in Section~\ref{sec:surrog_formulation}.
-In Section~\ref{sec:surrog_the-overall-algorithm} we present the overall methodology to obtain a solution to the general MINLP by solving the surrogate problem.
+In this section, we introduce our method to formulate and solve surrogate MINLPs, the Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC) algorithm.
+First, in Section~\ref{sec:surrog_surrogate-problem} we introduce a mathematical optimization problem as an abstract MINLP and its surrogate counterpart based on the approach developed in Section~\ref{sec:shape_constrained_regression}.
+Then, in Section~\ref{sec:surrog_formulation}, we develop a formulation for this surrogate, that is inspired by the classic multiple choice formulation \citep{vielma2009mixed} and yields an MINLP.
+In Section~\ref{sec:surrog_the-overall-algorithm}, we present the overall methodology for obtaining a solution to the original problem by solving the the resulting surrogate MINLP.